What does freeze all mean in IVF?

 Either way, the goal is to transfer the embryo after your uterine lining has grown and has been exposed to progesterone.

-What are the disadvantages of frozen embryo transfer?
+What are the disadvantages of freezing your embryos?

-In this next section, let’s discuss the disadvantages of freezing your embryos.
+What are the disadvantages of freezing your embryos?

 First and foremost, freezing your embryos automatically indicates that you have to undergo a frozen embryo transfer.